 The first butterflies to be seen in spring are the majestic Peacock, Small Tortoiseshell, and the small Green Hairstreak, which has fantastic, metallic green under-wings.

 Many woodland plants are in flower now, making the most of the light before the tree canopy closes for the summer.
-In particular look out for Wood Sorrel, Wood Anemone, and Dog Violet.
+In particular look out for Wood Sorrel (above), Wood Anemone, and Dog Violet.

-Summer Summer sees a host of wild flowers begin to bloom, too many to mention!
+Summer sees a host of wild flowers begin to bloom, and there are far too many to mention here.
 The grassy flats beside the rivers become beautiful meadows, and later on the heather turns the hillsides purple.

 Birds are busy breeding at this time of year.
 On the moors look out for Red Grouse, Meadow Pipit and Skylark.
 These are all ground breeding so please stick to paths and keep dogs under close control.

-Remember to look skywards and you may see Buzzard, or if really lucky a Golden Eagle.
+Remember to look skywards and you may see Buzzard (above), or if really lucky a Golden Eagle.
 In July and August their chicks learning to fly, often accompanied by frequent calling.

 Watch out for adders; males are pale, whilst females are usually a rich brown or copper colour, both have a line of dark diamonds down their backs.
 Snakes will almost always move out of your way, but give them plenty of room to do so, especially on cooler days.